jaksatomovic/iCab/README.md

 ## CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Swift and Objective-C Cocoa projects.
 It has over eighteen thousand libraries and can help you scale your projects elegantly.

+Libraries used:
+      - Alamofire
+      - CodableAlamofire
+      - AHKActionSheet
+      - SwipeTransition

-You can install it with the following command:
+You can install them with the following command:

 ```bash
 $ cd ProjectFolder